BlueLew/food_mapp/README.md

 # Food Mapp

 Food Mapp is a restaurant review app which correlates the reviewer's "like" for a restaurant with the places they have resided.
-This app was submitted as my final project to the Carolina Code School's Web Development Immersive course.

 Technology stack:
   * Ruby 2.5.1